On this page

 A messaging facility is available, which is monitored out of hours.

-Families are encouraged to read the Bushfires and Your Child’s School or Preschool brochure (PDF 648KB) which provides parents with advice on how to prepare for the fire danger season, and what to do if a bushfire is burning near their child's site.
+Families are encouraged to read the Bushfires and Your Child’s School or Preschool brochure (PDF 648KB) which provides advice to families and caregivers on how to prepare for the fire danger season, and what to do if a bushfire is burning near their child's site.

-The brochure also highlights the need for families to understand the Site Emergency Plan for their child’s site.
+The brochure also highlights the need for families to understand the site Emergency Management Plan for their child’s site.
 Ask your site for a copy of their plan.

 It is important that each family has their own personal bushfire survival plan in place for days of catastrophic fire danger or in the event of a bushfire threat.